Gagniuc/Applied-Genetics-1.2/bin/README.md

 The **R.S. / S.R.** module uses a related generator to find exact tandem repeats.
 The user chooses the motif-length interval and the allowed number of consecutive repetitions.
 Matching regions are coloured in the editor and described in OUTPUT.
 The original algorithm does not allow mismatches, gaps or approximate repeat scoring.

+## Gene and inverse-sequence details

+The Gene panel also allows AUG codons to be delimited independently and lets the user define the text inserted at START and STOP positions.
+Ordinary codons can be displayed using alternating colours historically labelled as exon and intron colours.

+For each inverse-sequence match, the program records the position and length of the first motif, the position and length of the intervening sequence, and the position of the reversed motif.
+The result includes both a textual representation and a graphical strip showing the two motifs and the region between them.
+During processing, the status area displays the current generated combination, the total number of combinations and the number of combinations tested per second.

 ## Primer and probe estimates

 For a selected sequence, the program calculates the `G+C` percentage and estimates the melting temperature.
 Short selections are labelled as primers and longer selections as probes.
 The first formula is the familiar simple approximation: